API Protection Policies

 • Monitor — Logs and monitors the threat, but does not block the request.

-• Disable — Turns the rule off, which means no monitoring.
+• Disable — Turns the rule off, disabling monitoring.

 While you can configure the above action for each threat rule, each Threat Type row shows the count of threat rules categorized by the configured action.